-The Trans-Tasman IP Attorney Board (the Board) is the statutory body that informs the public of their rights in regards to the regimes and standards apportioned to trade marks and patent attorneys registered in Australia and New Zealand.
+The Trans-Tasman IP Attorneys Board (the Board) is the statutory body that administers and regulates the patent attorney professions in Australia and New Zealand, as well as the trade marks attorney profession in Australia.
 We must also adhere to certain government standards.
 These include:

 This website aims to conform to Level AA of the Web Content Accessibility Guidelines version 2 (WCAG 2.0) developed by the World Wide Web Consortium (W3C).
 If you have any problems using this site or have any suggestions, feedback or questions, please let us know by using our Feedback form or contact us.

 For more information on this issue you can access details at Web Content Accessibility Guidelines.

 You should read this policy if you are a:

 a person who is making a complaint about a patent or trade marks attorney

 a person who is the subject of a complaint